{{unknown}}Authors

 Abstract

 There are basically three possible approaches in scientific enquiry.[1]
 The third-person approach in science is informed by a positivist epistemology where truth is said to be what can be objectively observed.
 Physical sciences and life sciences adopt this methodology and derive their conclusions by means of measurements and statistics.
 Numbers offer an advantage of objectivity.
 The second-person approach believes that objective observation is not really possible, since the observer always causes their shadow on the observed.
-Hence truth is actually a construction of the interaction between the observer and the […]
+Hence truth is actually a construction of the interaction between the observer and […]

 Pastoral care of the family in the light of sound psychology